brianchin/rfcs/text/0000-heap-lifetimes.md

 Since our Foo<T> value only contains pointers to something on the heap, this struct is actually safe to move.

-Further, with Rust's drop semantics, we're guaranteed that fields will be dropped in reverse order.
-This means that `borrowed_ref` would be dropped before `owned_box` would be dropped, which is a completely safe order to drop these fields in.

 This can be implemented with unsafe code in a safe way, but generally must be done once for each example.
 There already exists a crate which does this for some simple types (such as traits and slices) called owning_ref.
-However, it does not apply for the general set of cases where the second data member is a type that borrows from the first field's context, nor does it support multiple borrows when appropriate.
+However, it does not apply for the general usages of heap lifetimes. `owning_ref` allows the type of the value that uses the heap-allocated value's lifetime to be a simple reference (e.g. `&'a T`), but not a value which uses the lifetime of the heap allocated value as a lifetime parameter (e.g. `T<'a>`).

 As a concrete example of the latter, let's attempt to write a data type as a generalization of strong and weak Rc's that provides an owning pointer to a